- Scenic Basel

 Day 11 Mainz to Boppard to Alken

-Boppard has a magical setting in the valley of the mythical Lorelei.
+Depart Mainz this morning and explore Boppard this afternoon in the valley of the mythical Lorelei.
 While here, you have the opportunity to stroll along the 19th-century promenade.

 Day 14 Königswinter to Cologne